websurferdoteth/safe-signer/README.md

 [x] Add message standard that handles message type, network, data, etc.
 [x] Add ability to change networks
 [ ] Add Custom Chain Support
+[ ] Safely handle when wallet doesn't have the requested chain [ ] Bubble up front end errors such as transaction rejections to back end

 ## How to use